SATS Trading Up 7.5% Over Last 7 Days (1000SATS)

 SATS Token Profile

-It is usually not presently possible to buy alternative cryptocurrencies such as SATS directly using U.S. dollars.
-Investors seeking to acquire SATS should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy SATS using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as SATS directly using U.S. dollars.
+Investors seeking to trade SATS should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SATS using one of the exchanges listed above.

 Receive News & Updates for SATS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SATS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.